NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 | | |t||Timestamp|

 **MMXU for Measurement calculation function**

-These Logical nodes can be used to calculate the averages etc.
+These Logical nodes can be used to calculate the averages etc. These LN's should connect to the actual MMXU who does the non-calculated measruements.

 |Data object name|Common data class| Attribute |Default value | Comment |
 |:--|:--|:--|:--|:--|